 Travis then moved to Creator/DreamWorks Records for two more albums: ''You and You Alone'' had three Top 10 hits, while ''A Man Ain't Made of Stone'' also underperformed.
 At this point, Travis repositioned himself as a gospel artist, moving to Christian label Word Records for a string of five albums released between 2001 and 2005.
 Among the few singles from said albums, only "Three Wooden Crosses" was the only one that got any attention from radio, becoming his last #1 hit to date.
 Returning to both traditional country and Warner Bros. in 2008, he put out ''Around the Bend'', which got a couple Grammy nominations despite no hits.
 Music/CarrieUnderwood covered "I Told You So" in 2009 and eventually re-released the song as a duet with him, bringing him into the Top 10 one last time.
 The success also dovetailed into his 2009 greatest-hits package ''I Told You So: The Ultimate Hits of Randy Travis''.

-Travis suffered a CreatorBreakdown in the late 2000s that culminated in a series of drunken antics.
+Travis suffered a CreatorBreakdown in the early 2010s that culminated in a series of drunken antics.
 He later suffered a major stroke, but recovered in time to cut two covers albums: ''Influence, Vol. 1: The Man I Am'' and a second volume.

 !Tropes present in Randy Travis' work: